Alfresco/alfresco-ng2-components/docs/release-notes/RelNote350.md

 ### Improved accessibility

 This release provides fixes for some accessibility issues and improves the overall accessibility of ADF based applications.
 Refer to the [list of issues](#issues-addressed) for details of the enhancements and fixes.

+### Authentication

+The SSO experience has been enhanced by providing whitelist access to public routes and support for logout requests via the Alfresco Identity Management Service.

 ## Localisation